NEVI0/expenses-websystem-api/README.md

 * Create the Nodemail config :ballot_box_with_check:
 * Create a config to send email to the user :ballot_box_with_check:
 * Create functions to send email to the user :ballot_box_with_check:
-* Create the Multer config :x:
+* Create the Multer config :ballot_box_with_check:
+* Add the Multer Middleware in the Update User Route :ballot_box_with_check:
+* Add the Firebase Storage :ballot_box_with_check:
+* Make a function to send the user image to the firebase Storage :ballot_box_with_check:
 * Upgrade the API :x:

 # Important